hansaskov/BlenderBin/README.md

 blenderproc pip install open3d dacite
 ```

-To run the rendering with random background download the haven collection.
-To run without a random backround enable the `--no-random-bg` flag
+To run the rendering with random background or a random texture download the haven collection.
+To run without a random backround enable the `--no-random-bg` flag.

 ``` bash
 blenderproc download haven resources/blenderproc/haven